COMBINE-lab/salmon/doc/source/salmon.rst

 Passing the ``--gcBias`` flag to Salmon will enable it to learn and correct for fragment-level GC biases in the input data.
 Specifically, this model will attempt to correct for biases in how likely a sequence is to be observed based on its internal GC content.

+You can use the FASTQC software followed by
+`MultiQC with transcriptome GC distributions <http://multiqc.info/docs/#theoretical-gc-content>`_ to check if your samples exhibit strong GC bias, i.e. under-representation of some sub-sequences of the transcriptome.
+If they do, we obviously recommend using the ``--gcBias`` flag.
+Or you can simply run Salmon with ``--gcBias`` in any case, as it does not impair quantification for samples without GC bias, it just takes a few more minutes per sample.
+For samples with moderate to high GC bias, correction for this bias at the fragment level has been shown to reduce isoform quantification errors [#alpine]_ [#salmon]_.

 This bias is distinct from the primer biases learned with the ``--seqBias`` option.
 Though these biases are distinct, they are not completely independent.
 When both ``--seqBias`` and ``--gcBias`` are enabled, Salmon will learn a conditional fragment-GC bias model.
 By default, Salmon will